vicramon/vim-tutorial/chapters/motions.md

 You can hold these keys down to keep moving.

-<div><textarea>
-Click inside this box, then use h, j, k, and l to move around in here.

-Here's another line.

-Here's another line.
-</textarea></div>

 You can get around a file with just `h`, `j`, `k`, and `l`, but it's not very efficient.
 Lets go over a few ways to get around faster.